Prelims: Literature in English 1830-1910 and 1910-present; Introduction to Literary Studies.

 Finals: dissertations on literature 1900 to the present, especially modernism.

-M.St.: C course on late modernist poetry; B course seminars.
+M.St.: C course on Virginia Woolf; B course seminars.

 I am supervising, or have supervised, the following Oxford D.Phil. theses: